 - To know the quiche is ready, gently shake the quiche and look at the filling.
 You should not see much movement / jiggling in the centre of the quiche when the quiche is properly baked.

 - If the quiche looks like it is starting to burn before the filling has set, cover it with aluminium foil and continue to bake as indicated.
 You might also want to reduce the temperature of your oven

-This Leek and Mushroom Pie can be served straight away, or kept in the fridge for up to 2 days.
+Storing: the quiche can be served straight away, or kept in the fridge for up to 2 days.
 Make sure to cover the quiche with plastic wrap or aluminium foil so that it does not absorb any odours from the fridge.

 To make in advance: I recommend slightly under-baking it and reheat it in the oven before serving.

 Leek and Mushroom Quiche

 - 1/4 teaspoon Fine Table Salt